cokelaer/fitter/doc/index.rst

 distribution from which your data comes from.
 Usually, an histogram can give you a good idea but there are many distributions in real life.
 The **fitter** package provides a simple class to figure out from which distribution your data comes from.
-It uses scipy package to test about 80 distributions and allows you to plot the results to check what is the most probable distribution.

 Installation
 ###################

-**fitter** is a Python package available the Pypi website.
+**fitter** is a Python package available on Pypi website.
 It can be installed with Python using the **pip** executable::

     pip install fitter